Overview of Graduate Program

 All students receive a $500 stipend during their 3rd year/ QE year to help with book expenses related to preparation for the Qualifying Exam.

-Early each Spring we will send out a call for submissions to be submitted by April 1 for consideration for an essay prize to be awarded at Commencement.
+Each Spring we will send out a call for submissions for consideration for an essay prize to be awarded at Commencement.
 This $500 award goes to the most outstanding Performance Studies graduate student essay.
+Professor Emeritus Dunbar Ogden wishes to recognize “students who demonstrate high merit in their scholarship of performance study, with a preference for those focused on theater history.”
 Students must be ABD at the time of submission.
 Essays should be 20-30 pages in length, and should be taken from research related to the dissertation, but able to stand alone (i.e. the piece should be self-contained, without a lengthy explanation of the dissertation, as a publishable essay would need to be).
 Essays published in other venues are acceptable, as are submissions intended for future publication or under consideration.
 Full dissertation chapters will not be considered.
 Please save the essay in Drive and share with Robin Davidson, making sure to send the email notification.
 Due by April 1.

 Outstanding Graduate Student Instructor (OGSI)

-Every year, TDPS names its outstanding GSI for the year, an award that is granted by every department on campus annually.
-Please note that while some graduate students do teaching work for departments outside of TDPS, only courses taught within the department are eligible for consideration by our department.
-While the nomination process for the award is department specific, within the Performance Studies PhD that process occurs in the following way: In the early spring, the HGA submits to supervising faculty a list of all ABD students who have taught within the department in the previous calendar year, then from that group, a “short list” of finalists is derived based on number of courses taught, student evaluations, and supervisor observations, usually by February 1.
-The short listed candidates are then asked to submit the following materials to support their candidacy by March 1:
+Every year, TDPS nominates its Outstanding GSI for this campus award.
+The nomination process is department specific and within the Performance Studies Ph.D. that process occurs in the following way: In the early spring, the HGA submits to supervising faculty a list of all ABD students who have taught within the department in the previous calendar year, then from that group, a “short list” of finalists is derived based on number of courses taught, student evaluations, and supervisor observations, usually by February 1.
+The short-listed candidates are then asked to submit the following materials to support their candidacy by March 1:

-- 1-2 page statement of pedagogical philosophy as it pertains to teaching done in TDPS
+- 1-2 page statement of pedagogical philosophy as it pertains to teaching done in TDPS.
+(While some graduate students do teach in departments outside of TDPS, only courses taught within the department are eligible for consideration by our program.)

 - Exercises or Prompts